-Transition from one to the other with a few simple switches.
+Transition from casual to work wardrobe with a few simple switches.

-How do I transition my casual capsule to a work capsule wardrobe?
+How do I combine my casual and work capsule wardrobe?

 Whenever I start raving about the benefits of capsule wardrobes, someone always asks a version of this question: